How to sort a string in Python

 print(''.join(combined))

-The TypeError is triggered because the + operator can't concatenate a string with a list.
-The operation fails before sorted() even runs.
-The following example shows the correct way to prepare the data for sorting.
+The TypeError happens because the + operator can't concatenate a string with a list.
+This operation fails before sorted() even runs.
+To resolve this, you must convert all items to a single type.
+See the corrected approach below.

 numbers = [1, 2, 3]